Exploring the Best ClickLearn Alternatives?

 • Automatically translate in-app content into 70+ languages, based on your users’ location or preferences.

-• Whatfix is the world’s first SCORM 1.2 compliant in-app guidance system—you can export content modules, overlays, videos, and articles created in Whatfix into virtually any LMS.
+• Whatfix is the world’s first SCORM 1.2-compliant in-app guidance system.
+You can export content modules, overlays, videos, and articles created in Whatfix into virtually any LMS.

 Now, it’s important to note some subtle differences in how Whatfix works vs. ClickLearn: while ClickLearn helps you capture, annotate, and share on-screen UI interactions, Whatfix actually (not via video or simulation) guides users through your product, alongside their actions, to manipulate your product’s UI in real-time before they can proceed.

-Compared to ClickLearn, Whatfix works on MacOS and Windows, supports a wider range of enterprise applications, has a larger footprint in the DAP niche, and has an equally impressive support library.
+Compared to ClickLearn, Whatfix works on macOS and Windows, supports a wider range of enterprise applications, has a larger footprint in the DAP niche, and has an equally impressive support library.

 Whatfix empowers organizations to unlock the true potential of applications across web, desktop, and mobile interfaces by enabling end-users with more engaging, intuitive user experiences.